” … it is about that small but vital place where an organizing campaign or movement meets the public sphere.”Paul Kuttner, CulturalOrganizing.org

 Daniel Hunter is a trainer and organizer with Training for Change, which practices a direct education style rooted in popular education, helping each person find their own wisdom and strategic brilliance.
 He has trained thousands of activists including ethnic minorities in Burma/Myanmar, pastors in Sierra Leone, independence activists in northeast India, environmentalists in Australia, and Indonesian religious leaders.
 As an organizer, he recently pioneered a successful nonviolent direct action campaign to halt a politically-connected $560 million casino development project — and has led direct action campaigns with local community groups, national unions, and broad coalitions.
 His home is west Philadelphia.

 Doyle Canning was struck by a tear gas canister in the streets of Seattle in 1999, and has never been the same since.
 She is a creative strategist with a deep commitment to building broad-based movements for social justice and an ecological future.
-Doyle is co-director of Center for Story-based Strategy (formerly known as smartMeme).
+Doyle is a co-founder of the Center for Story-based Strategy (formerly known as smartMeme).
 She delivers training, coaching, facilitation and framing to high-impact networks who are taking on greedy corporations, corrupt politicians, racist laws and polluting policies.
 Doyle is co-author of Re:Imagining Change with Patrick Reinsborough.
 She lives with her husband in Boston, where she enjoys practicing yoga, cooking, and making music.
-She tweets at @doylecanning.

 Duncan Meisel is a strategic troublemaker who lives in Brooklyn, where he conspires on how to respond to the impending end of the world.
 He is particularly interested in trying to stop the warming of the earth, ending the impoverishment of America by corporate power, and putting an end to the prison system as we know it.
 He is honored to have been a part of campaigns such as Tar Sands Action, US Uncut, The Other 98% and several different “Billionaires for X or Y” efforts.